charles356/UCI-Heart-Disease/README.md

 **Purpose: Data Preparation**

-Description: MySQL is a robust, open-source relational database management system (RDBMS).
-For this project, I used MySQL to store the raw data, clean it, and perform preliminary transformations.
-SQL queries were employed to filter, aggregate, and join various tables, ensuring that the data was in the best shape for subsequent analysis.
+Description: MySQL is a relational database management system (RDBMS).
+I used MySQL to store the raw data, clean it, and perform preliminary transformations.
+Functions like filters, aggregations, and joins were used ensuring that the data was in the best shape to use.

 ### RStudio